JustAnotherDevv/EthWarsaw2025/README.md

 Currently the user has to manually input development private key for wallet with gollem db testnet tokens because of golem db sdk limitations.

 ## Symbiotic

+Symbiotic integration is a fork of sum task example.
+It is being used for access control and allows automatic cross-chain verification of NFT ownership to verify if specified user currently owns NFT on other chain

+#symbiotic